-We will be recruiting for the Technical Direction program in the spring of 2020 for admittance the following fall semester.
+We will be recruiting for the MFA program in Technical Direction in the spring of 2022 for admittance in the fall of 2022.

 The MFA program in Technical Direction is intended to prepare students for fulfilling careers in professional or educational theatre and the entertainment industry.

 Emphasis is on the development of a process that will serve students in the practice of their art through a long and varied career.
 This is accomplished through a balanced training program of classes, work on realized productions, and individualized tutorials.

 A limited number of students are selected each year on the basis of resumes, interviews, and portfolio reviews.
 A visit to Purdue is recommended, to allow the potential student to interact with students and the faculty.